Saxony’s Smallest Castle

 In addition to individual visits, guided tours and special events (such as project days for schools) can be booked.
 A notable tradition at Rabenstein Castle is the annual event called »Ostern im Mittelalter« (»Easter in Medieval Times«) which takes place each year on Easter weekend.

 Adress and Contact

 T +49 (0)371 488 4520, F +49 (0)371 488 4599

 General admission 3 Euros, reduced admission 2 Euros

-For children and adolescents through age 17, as well as for students of the Technical University Chemnitz, holders of Chemnitzpass, and chaperones to severely handicapped persons, admission is always free.
+For children and adolescents through age 17, as well as for students of the Technical University Chemnitz, holders of a Chemnitzpass, and chaperones to severely handicapped persons, admission is always free.

-For further information regarding individual and group admission fees and combination tickets valid for more than one of the museums within Kunstsammlungen Chemnitz, please see the schedule of fees (Entgeltordnung).
+For further information regarding individual and group admission fees and combination tickets valid for more than one of the museums within the Kunstsammlungen Chemnitz, please see the schedule of fees (Entgeltordnung).